Chris-Han3en/AssaultCubeModMenu/README.md

 ## Mentions
 This was created by chris hansen#3106, however many thanks to everyone at [Guided Hacking](https://guidedhacking.com/) for their amazing resources which helped me understand what to do.
 Massive thanks to rake for posting informative resources and always being there to answer questions.

+### There is a pre compiled version for people who just want to use it.
+Just download the folders contents.